ICanBoogie/Common/README.md

 The following exceptions related to array offset are available:

-* `OffsetError`: Exception thrown when there is something wrong with an array offset.
+* [OffsetError](http://icanboogie.org/docs/class-ICanBoogie.OffsetError.html): Exception thrown when there is something wrong with an array offset.
-* `OffsetNotReadable`: Exception thrown when an array offset is not readable.
+* [OffsetNotReadable](http://icanboogie.org/docs/class-ICanBoogie.OffsetNotReadable.html): Exception thrown when an array offset is not readable.
-* `OffsetNotWritable`: Exception thrown when an array offset is not writable.
+* [OffsetNotWritable](http://icanboogie.org/docs/class-ICanBoogie.OffsetNotWritable.html): Exception thrown when an array offset is not writable.